jdefrance7/SeniorDesignProject/README.md

 # Senior Design Project
 Electrical Engineering Senior Design Project at the University of Minnesota - Twin Cities, Spring 2020

-The purpose of this project is to read IMU sensor data from individual wing segments and send it to the Pixhawk flight controller over CAN for the purpose of obtaining wing segment orientation data to be used for control calculations and diagnotstics.
+The purpose of this project is to read IMU sensor data from individual wing segments and send it to a Pixhawk PX4 flight controller over CAN for the purpose of obtaining wing segment orientation to be used for control calculations and diagnotstics.

 ## Getting Started
 This project was created using the Arduino IDE for the AST-CAN485 development board.